yves-monier/hans/README.md

 - Thanks to [Stofnun Árna Magnússonar í íslenskum fræðum](http://bin.arnastofnun.is/leit/) and [University of Wisconsin-Madison's Icelandic Online Dictionary](https://digicoll.library.wisc.edu/IcelOnline/Search.TEId.html): the icelandic assistant is nothing but a wrapper on top of their online services.
 - BTW also thanks to [https://icelandiconline.com](https://icelandiconline.com) for providing their online resources.

-## TODO

-- Find a smarter name than Icelandic assistant :-)
-- Use github Issues for TODOs